eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Measuring Throughput and Latency in a mixed scenario
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In some scenarios, it might be useful to measure the throughput and
+In some scenarios, it might be helpful to measure the throughput and
 latency at the same time.

 The *ddsperf* tool allows you to mix these two scenarios.
-To address
-such cases the Ping mode can be combined with the Pub mode.
+The Ping mode can be combined with the Pub mode to address such cases.

 The [Ping x%] switch combined with the Pub mode allows you to send a
 fraction of samples x% as if they were used in the Ping mode.